Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Results and Discussion

 The formation of HDO molecules requires a proton or deuteron transfer between a water molecule and hydroxide or hydronium ions (Fig.\,3C), see SI for all possible direct reaction pathways.
 These ions are present in water due to the autoionization.
 Importantly, in order to reach the equilibrium concentration of HDO, which is 50\% HDO in a 1:1 mixture of H$_2$O and D$_2$O, many of these proton-deuteron exchange reaction steps are needed, and the overall reaction accelerates with higher concentration of hydronium and hydroxide ions in the mixed interface region.
-As an example, the reaction between \ce{D2O} and OH$^-$ is depicted in Fig.~\ref{fig3}C. This reaction (and their counter parts with \ce{H2O}, or hydronium ions, respectively) are expected to follow first-order kinetics, since the concentrations of \ce{D2O} and \ce{H2O} limit the reaction rate when approaching equilibrium.
+As an example, the reaction between \ce{D2O} and OH$^-$ is depicted in Fig.~\ref{fig3}C. This reaction (and their counterparts with \ce{H2O}, or hydronium ions, respectively) are expected to locally follow first-order kinetics, since the concentrations of \ce{D2O} and \ce{H2O} limit the reaction rate when approaching equilibrium.
 Once local equilibrium is reached in the mixed zone, further formation of HDO is limited by diffusive expansion of the mixed region.

-To quantitatively capture the diffusion and reaction kinetics, we employ an iterative simulation (time steps $\Delta t = 100 $ ns) of the evolving \ce{H2O}/\ce{D2O} interface.
-We model the diffusive mixing process with diffusion constant $D$ by a double error function\cite{Schewe2022} along $x$ which broadens with $\sqrt{D \cdot t}$ away from the interface, thereby forming an expanding mixed layer with a local ratio of \ce{H2O} and \ce{D2O}.
-The formation of HDO at each location and time step is modeled to follow first-order kinetics
+To quantitatively describe the experimental data, we devise a simple reaction-diffusion model.\cite{Hundsdorfer2003} We assume that molecular water diffusion with a single effective diffusion constant $D_{\mathrm{eff}}$ (assumed the same \ce{H20} and \ce{D2O} here) controls the molecular mixing at the interface, forming an expanding mixed layer with a local ratio of \ce{H2O} and \ce{D2O}.
+The reaction that leads to the formation of HDO at each location is described as:

-where $k$ is the reaction rate to reach the HDO equilibrium, and $f_{eq.}$ is the ratio of the local HDO concentration and the local equilibrium concentration, the latter in turn depending on the local ratio of \ce{H2O} and \ce{D2O} at each time step.
-Averaging the spatial distribution of the HDO concentration across the time-dependent LS thickness results in total HDO concentrations as a function of time.
+where the forward and backward rate constants $k_f$ and $k_b$ respectively are expected to depend on the ion concentration.
+Their ratio, however, is determined by the equilibrium constant $K_{eq}$ such that $k \equiv k_f = K_{eq}\cdot k_b$.
+Under these assumptions, our model only has two free parameters $D_{\mathrm{eff}}$ and $k$, and we can numerically solve the corresponding rate equation.
+Integrating the resulting spatial distributions of \ce{H2O}, \ce{D2O}, and HDO across the time-dependent LS thickness (see Methods) provides the total HDO concentration as a function of time.
 We use this model to fit our experimental data as shown in Fig.~\ref{fig3}E for a \emph{fast model} (light blue) and a \emph{slow model} (crimson), reproducing very well the dynamics observed in experiment for the acidic or basic and the pure water LS, respectively.